 The following screen will appear, click Login to your Xamarin Account.
 You will be given the opportunity to create a new account if you don’t already have one:

 Enter your Xamarin Account details, or create a new account:

 Once you see the ‘finish’ message, return to Visual Studio:

 This screen indicates that your Xamarin Account has been successfully linked to your Visual Studio installation:

 Connecting to the Mac Build Host

-The Configuration Wizard will automatically start when you open Visual Studio after installation.
-The following screenshots show the different states that the wizard may appear in.
-You can update the Mac Build Host settings later from the Tools > Options > iOS screen in Visual Studio.
+The Configuration Wizard will automatically start when you open an iOS project in Visual Studio after installation.
+You can update the Mac Build Host settings later from the Tools > Options > Xamarin > iOS Settings panel in Visual Studio.